I love celebrating the holidays. And I love seeing the joy on my kids’ and loved ones’ faces when they open the gifts we’ve gotten them.

 One year we gave our moms memory books filled with a lifetime of pictures of us kids and the grandkids.
 They loved looking through all of the cherished photo memories from long ago.

-20. A Personalized or Decorated Picture Frame
+20. A Personalized Picture Frame

 Buy a simple wooden picture frame from a store, and you can add a variety of personal touches to it to fit your gift-giving recipient’s likes and talents.